-It is human nature to assume that everyone sees you in the same light that you see yourself.
-It can come as quite a shock when there is a difference between these two perceptions.
-America's international standing appears to be one such area and the gap, at times is wide.
+It is human nature to assume that everyone sees you in the same light that you see yourself—and it can come as quite a shock when there is a difference between these two perceptions.
+America's international standing appears to be one such area, and the gap is wide at times.

-This articles is about perceptions.
-Someof these perceptions will be more based on fact than others.
-Some may have little base at all.
-The question America needs to ask itself, in the event of a perception being incorrect, is "What caused this perception in the first place and what can we do to correct it?".
+This article is about perception.
+Some of these perceptions will be more based on fact than others.
+Some may have little basis at all.
+The question America needs to ask itself, in the event that a perception is incorrect, is, "What caused this perception in the first place, and what can we do to correct it?"

 The following list seems to focus on the negative—and it does.
-That is because it looks at the differences between internal and external opinion.
+That is because it looks at the differences between internal and external opinions.
 The positive aspects of America tend to have little difference.

 At the 1992 Earth Summit, George H.W.
-Bush declared "The American way of life is not negotiable".
-Add this to the fact that a country with 4% of the worlds population uses around 25% of its oil and the perception is that the United States is ruining the planet for the rest of us.
+Bush declared, "The American way of life is not negotiable."
+Add this to the fact that a country with more than 4% of the world's population uses around 20% of its oil (according to 2018 data), and the perception is that the United States is ruining the planet for the rest of us.

 Rather than take the role of the responsible leader, the USA is refusing to make the hard decisions everyone else is making for the sake of driving their big cars.

 Hitler is the poster boy for evil.
-Probably the most famous villain in history.
-He had been rampaging through Europe for 4 years while America watched.
-The Holocaust continued for all this time and America watched.
+He's probably the most famous villain in history.
+He had been rampaging through Europe for four years while America watched.
+The Holocaust continued for all this time, and America watched.
 Tiny nations as far removed from Europe as can be fought against the Nazis.
-New Zealand had little more to offer than its fighting age men, but they were there from the start.
+New Zealand had little more to offer than its fighting-age men, but they were there from the start.

 This point is a perfect example of the gap in perceptions.
 Americans think that all of Europe is grateful for their heroic actions.
-Europe remembers their contribution but wonders why the US sat on the sideline while some many died.
+Europe remembers its contribution but wonders why the U.S. sat on the sideline while so many died.

 In his book Religious Literacy, Stephen Prothero makes the following observation: